kineticfire-labs/semver-multi/README.md

 {
    "success": <boolean 'true' or 'false'>,
-   "reason": "<reason why version computation failed; only set if 'success' is 'false'>", "type": <'release' or 'developer-release'; only set if 'changed' is 'true'>, "changed": <boolean 'true' or 'false' if versions changed from last release or developer release>, "changed-list": [
+   "reason": "<reason why version computation failed; only set if 'success' is 'false'>", "type": <'release' or 'pre-release'; only set if 'changed' is 'true'>, "changed": <boolean 'true' or 'false' if versions changed from last release or developer release>, "changed-list": [
          "<full scope 1>",